 The quaffle game:

-The three chasers and keeper are commonly known as the quaffle players since they may only interact with the quaffle.
-Their goal is to get the quaffle through the opposing teams hoops, thereby scoring ten points.
+The three chasers and a keeper are commonly known as the quaffle players since they may only interact with the quaffle.
+Their goal is to get the quaffle through the opposing team's hoops, thereby scoring ten points.
 They must also prevent the opposing team from getting the quaffle through their hoops.

 The snitch game:

 The game changes once the snitch is on pitch.
 The snitch is released at 17 minutes, with seekers released at 18 going after the snitch.
 Depending on if the game is in snitch range (when the game is within 30 points) or out of snitch range (when a team is up by more than 30 points) determines a team's strategy.
-When the snitch is caught, the team the catches is awarded 30 points and the game comes to an end.
+When the snitch is caught, the team that catches is awarded 30 points and the game comes to an end.